You're on the United Kingdom website. Switch to the US website here.

 PensionBee’s default pension plan - Tailored - is invested in three core asset classes - equity and fixed income (which are likely to have a higher return) and cash (which is likely to have a lower return).

-What makes this plan unique is it invests your money differently as you go through life - which could be suitable for anyone not wanting to make regular investment decisions - moving your money into safer investments as you get older.
+This plan invests your money differently as you go through life - which could be suitable for anyone not wanting to make regular investment decisions - moving your money into safer investments as you get older.

 Find out about the performance of the PensionBee plans so far in 2021.